- Council of the Great City Schools

 -

-She has been named a youth health adviser with the N.C.
-Department of Health and Human Services, started the Empowering North Carolina Disabled Students Project, and was named the only teenager on an advisory committee of the Children and Youth with Special Health Care Needs National Research Network.
+Since then, Agarwal has grown into both a powerful advocate and a wide-ranging scholar.
+She has served as a youth health adviser with the N.C.
+Department of Health and Human Services, founded the Empowering North Carolina Students with Special Health Care Needs Project, and became the only teenager on the advisory committee of the Children and Youth with Special Health Care Needs National Research Network.

-As she wrote in her personal statement on college applications, “[By] honoring both my pain and my resilience, I am unstoppable.”
+This fall, Agarwal will attend Duke University to study global health and computer science, with aspirations for a career in public health and system reform.
+As she wrote in her personal statement, “[By] honoring both my pain and my resilience, I am unstoppable.”

 Media Contact: